 For example some South-west regions of WA, including Perth, receive 3 cents per Kwh.
 This is due to the solar feed -in tarrif created by the government as an incentive under the Distributed Energy Buyback Scheme (DEBS).
 For more information about this scheme, please take a look at our Government Incentives page.

 Yes!
 However, during the day, your solar panels can produce more than enough electricity to power you right through the night.
 If you add a battery to your solar system, you can store the excess electricity and use it later during the night.
 The battery systems are becoming more and more popular with customers preferring to store and use their excess energy.

 When the Sun Goes Down:

-At night, when the sun goes down, the solar cells will stop producing power.
-Your home electricity will now come from your main power grid (the way you get electricity now), and you pay the usual rate for the power used (from your selected power company) when the system is not producing
+At night when the sun goes down, the solar cells stop producing power.
+Your home electricity now sources power from your main power grid (the way you get electricity now).
+Power is charged at the agreed rate (from your selected power company) when the system is not producing.

 - The inverter

 The role of the inverter is to convert (or invert) the DC energy created from the panels into AC electricity that is usable in households, and then feeds it into your property.
 The inverter is the hardest working part of your system and is more likely to fail in its 10-15 years.
 Perth Solar Force recommend using a proven Inverter brand, with a great track record, so you can get the most out of your inverter and solar system.